-- First comes safety then speed and traffic efficiency - First comes public transport then cycling and walking and last car traffic. - Maximum separation of vehicle traffic from pedestrian and cycling traffic. - Maximum separation of passenger traffic from urban freight transport. - In complex locations (junctions, etc.): - optimum readability of directions, - road design consistency (no surprises) - a forgiving road environment.
+- First comes safety then speed and traffic efficiency - First comes public transport then cycling and walking and last car traffic. - Identify the right mix between separated and non separated vehicle traffic from pedestrian and cycling traffic. - Optimum separation of passenger traffic from urban freight transport. - In complex locations (junctions, etc.): - optimum readability of directions, - road design consistency (no surprises) - a forgiving road environment.